 Doctoral Candidate, South Asian Languages & Civilizations and Theater & Performance Studies

-Performances of Posterity: The Ethics and Aesthetics of Performance Preservation in Modern India
+Performances of Posterity: Theatre, Archives and Cultural Regulation in Modern India

 ANDREW MALILAY WHITE